Skip to content

 Stale Data:

-• Press c to purge all caches
+• Use :cache-purge<Enter> (or :cc<Enter>) to purge all caches

-• Press r to refresh current view
+• Use :refresh<Enter> (or :reload<Enter>) to refresh current view

 For detailed troubleshooting, connection issues, performance debugging, and more, see the Troubleshooting Guide.